dsagman/picat/readme_v2.md

 Now look at this.
 Did you expect it?

 ```
-A=B, println([A,B]). % A and B point to the same memory -> [_10a58,_10a58]
+A=B, println([A,B]). % A and B point to the same unique identifier -> [_10a58,_10a58]
-hakank: Again, this is not memory location, but the unique identifier of the variable.

 B=5,A=B, println(A). % B unifies/binds to 5, A binds to B, A is 5 -> 5.

 A=B,B=5, println(A) % B unifies with A, B binds to 5, A is now 5. <- Important
 ```

 Above is a two variable example.
-Both left and right in `A=B` are unbound variables, which means the unification points them to same memory location.
+Both left and right in `A=B` are unbound variables, which means the unification points them to same unique identifier.
 Therefore whenever A or B gets bound to a value A will be also.
-hakank: "memory location"

 `is` comes from Prolog and is for unifying on numeric values only.
 It allows binding across integer and float numeric data types.
 I have never found a reason to use it instead of `=`.

 hakank: Actually, in Prolog it's a huge difference between is/2 and =/2: is/2 requires a numerical context "LHS is RHS", and requires that RHS is a numerical evaluation.
 In Prolog "X = 2+2" means that X is unified with 2+2, i.e. does not do any evaluation.
 hakank: Picat blurs this difference by evaluating 2+2.
 Both Prolog and Picat gives an error for this: "4 is A" ("Free variable in expression: is").

 ```
  A is 5. % A is bound to 5.

  5.0 is 5 % Succeds/true/yes.
-Equivalent to =.= below.
+Equivalent to =:= below.
  ```
-hakank: This should be "=:=".

 ### Equality: the `==` and `=:=` operators

 If you want to test equality without unifying or binding, then `==` does this, just like Python or JavaScript.
-(Well, not like JavaScript, which has `===` and more rabbit holes about equality.)
+Well, not like JavaScript, which has [`===`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Equality_comparisons_and_sameness) and more rabbit holes about equality.
+Why is equality so complex?
+Because it's both about the value and type of the objects on the left and right-hand sides.

 ```
 A=5,A==5. % Succeeds/true/yes